olee2/Space-Tourism-Website/README.md

 - That background blur is not as easy to apply as one might think, especially not in all browsers using the same code.
 - Be better at naming classes in css.
 - Be mindful of the structure in the css document so that I don't have to clean up so much at the end.
-- Many more that I cannot recall at the moment.